Heart Failure Classifications

 Heart Failure Stages and Functional Classifications

-Patients are classified by a doctor based on the their heart failure symptoms and functional limitations.
+Patients’ heart failure classifications are determined by a doctor based on the their heart failure symptoms and functional limitations.
 The severity of heart failure depends on how well your heart is able to pump blood to your body.
 The most common measure of heart failure severity is based on the NYHA (New York Heart Association) Class guidelines.

 NYHA Functional Classification